krill11/gigacad/README.md

-# CoralMaker - AI-Powered CAD Generation 🤖
+# GigaCAD - AI-Powered CAD Generation 🤖

-CoralMaker is an innovative AI agent that generates CAD parts in Onshape using natural language descriptions.
+GigaCAD is an innovative AI agent that generates CAD parts in Onshape using natural language descriptions.
 This project represents a significant step toward AI-powered CAD, combining the power of large language models with Onshape's robust API to create 3D parts from simple text prompts.

 ## 🌟 Features